websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/developing-page-fragments-with-the-editor.md

 # Developing Page Fragments in the built-in Fragments Editor

-The built-in [Page Fragments editor](./reference/page-fragment-editor-interface-reference.md) has all the tools you need to develop Page Fragments inside Liferay Portal.
-Page Fragments are organized in *Collections*.
-Collections differentiate between types of Page Fragments or Page Fragments used by different groups or departments.
-You can use the editor to create Page Fragments in just a few steps:
+The built-in [Page Fragments editor](./reference/page-fragment-editor-interface-reference.md) has all the tools you need to develop Page Fragments inside Liferay DXP.
+You'll create Page Fragments in *Collections*, which are ways to organize Fragments so users can find the functionality they need to build Pages.
+You can use Collections to differentiate between types of Page Fragments, the functionality provided, or Page Fragments used by different groups or departments.
+Getting started takes only a few steps:

-1. Start Docker.
+1. Start Liferay DXP.
 1. Create a Collection.
 1. Create a Fragment in the Collection.
 1. Create the HTML component.